gsauthof/utility/README.md

 This repository contains a collection of command line utilities.

 - arsort   - topologically sort static libraries
 - lockf    - protect command execution with a lock
+- pwhatch  - generate secure and easy to communicate passwords
 - silence  - silence stdout/stderr unless command fails
 - silencce - C++ implementation of silence

 For example: